rmanosuthi/docker-qemu-rpi1/README.md

 # docker-qemu-rpi1
 Emulates a Raspberry Pi

+## Notes
+This doesn't exactly emulate an RPi1, more like an almost-Pi machine.

+The emulated board is versatilepb with arm1176 (ARMv6 softfp)

+The RPi1 has a BCM2835 (arm1176jzf-s + VFP aka hardfp + VideoCoreIV GPU) SoC. i2c and GPIO stuffs are not emulated.

+I'll create a **real** Pi1 emulator later. (hint: it's on github: qemu-rpi, or search on aur.archlinux.org)

 ## Requirements
 - Prepare a folder for the container
 - Put os.qcow2 into the folder